stefanbugge/basic-react-redux-webpack-setup/README.md

 # basic-react-redux-webpack-setup

-Basic webpack setup configured with React, Redux and Sass
+Basic webpack setup configured with React, Redux and Sass.

+Make sure you have an npm version >= 3

 ### Install dependencies